-&lt;sup>56 May include reference to projects that have already been implemented
+56 May include reference to projects that have already been implemented

-Talaaa Northern Powergrid and National Grid funding to deliver electricity infrastructure.
+Government and Council tax).
+Northern Powergrid and National Grid funding to deliver electricity infrastructure.
 Northern Gas and United Utilities funding to deliver gas infrastructure.
-Developer Contributions This will be funded by Yorkshire Water.
+United Utilities National Grid Northern Gas Developer Contributions Yorkshire Water is aware of this issue and is looking into the issue.
+This will be funded by Yorkshire Water.
 There is a need to increase waste water treatment facility capacity.
 This will be funded by Yorkshire Water.
-There may be a requirement for Strategic Reinforcements to the electricity network at Silsden-£2 - 5 million In addition local electricity reinforcements are likely to be required-£20-250k Local gas reinforcement may be needed.
+There may be a requirement for Strategic Reinforcements to the electricity network at Silsden- £2 - 5 million In addition local electricity reinforcements are likely to be required - £20 - 250k Local gas reinforcement may be needed.
 This will need to be funded by developer contributions / energy company funding.
 Telecommunication £14.4 million has been confirmed as part of the Leeds and Bradford Super Connected Cities Project.
 This funding is from the Yorkshire and Humber ERDF Competitiveness Programme 2007 - 2013.
 Private Sector Developers Telecommunications Operators No identified funding gap.
 Flood Risk and Drainage Committed funding from the Flood Reliance City Fund to produce a 1D/2D model of the becks that run through Ilkley.
 Developer Contributions to on- site systems / SUDS CBMDC Environment Agency No identified funding gap.
 Waste and Recycling Delivery of a new municipal waste facility as part of a PFI at Bowling Beck Lane, Bradford.
 Private sector CBMDC Council Tax No identified funding gap.
-Green Infrastructure, Open Space and Pubic Space There is committed CBMDC funding to maintain existing parks and natural/countryside spaces -plus rights CBMDC Sustrans Developer contributions of on- site and off-site green Unknown, will be worked up through the Open Space Strategy Unknown at present - of way netwrok space (S106 / CIL) worked up through of way netwrok space (S106 / CIL) An average of £205,000 of capital funding and £42,000 of revenue funding has been received from S106 contributions from 2008 to July 2012.
-Heritage Lottery, Local Landfill Tax, Sports England worked up through SPA/SAC management and mitigation strategy plus ROWIP Natural England Pennine Prospects In the past an average of almost £2 million per year from 2007 to 2012 has been received from the above sources.
-Sports, Leisure and Recreation There is committed CBMDC funding to continue to operate existing facilities.
-CBMDC Sustrans Developer contributions of on- site and off-site green space (S106 / CIL) Unknown, will be worked up through the Open Space Strategy Community and Libraries Cultural There is existing committed funding to continue to provide library services in the District.
-The CBMDC Executive has spent £900,000 to deliver necessary works to bring the Central Library to health and safety standards.
-CBMDC Voluntary/Community Groups Private sector There is no identified gap in funding.
-Burial Services There is existing committed funding through the CBMDC Bereavement Service.
-This is used to maintain existing facilities.
-There is also CBMDC Capital Funding will be required to fund: A new crematorium in South Bradford - £ 4 - 5 million There is no gap in funding, as Council budgets will provide the required funds.
+Green Infrastructure, Open Space and There is committed CBMDC funding to maintain CBMDC Sustrans Unknown, will be worked up through the Open Space

+Pubic Space existing parks and Developer Strategy

+I ubic Space natural/countryside contributions of on- Suategy

+spaces -plus rights site and off-site green Unknown at present -

+of way netwrok space (S106 / CIL) worked up through

+SPA/SAC management

+An average of familiar and mitigation strategy

+£205,000 of capital funding and £42,000 plus ROWIP

+of revenue funding

+has been received

+from S106 contributions from

+2008 to July 2012.

+Heritage Lottery,

+Local Landfill Tax,

+Sport England

+Natural England

+Pennine Prospects

+In the past an average

+of almost £2 million

+per year from 2007 to 2012 has been

+received from the

+above sources.

+Sports, Leisure and There is committed CBMDC Unknown, will be worked

+Recreation CBMDC funding Sustrans up through the Open Space

+to continue to Developer Strategy

+operate existing facilities. contributions of on-

+site and off-site green space (S106 / CIL)

+Community and Libraries space (51007 CIL)

+Community and Cultural Libraries

+There is existing CBMDC There is no identified gap

+committed funding Voluntary/Community in funding.

+to continue to Groups C

+provide library services in the Private sector

+District.

+The CBMDC

+Executive has

+spent £900,000 to

+deliver necessary works to bring the

+Central Library to

+health and safety

+standards.

+Duriol Compile

+Burial Services

+There is existing committed funding

+through the There is no gap in funding,

+CBMDC as Council budgets will provide the required funds.

+Bereavement Service.
+This is CBMDC Capital rionice are required funds.

+used to maintain Funding will be required to fund:

+required to fulld.